Updated: Apr 20

 Below: the Palestinian president's seal, Emblem of the Preventive Security force, with the Eagle.
 Next, the Palestinian Legislative council, with the eight-pointed star.

 Finally, the official flags.
 The first, stayed and remained the National flag. then the State flag, charged with the eagle and crossed swords.
 Third, the presidential flag with the same symbol and olive wreath and finally the municipal flag of East Jerusalem, with the octagram.

 As far as I know, there are no Maritime or Naval Ensigns.

 A common flag?

-These symbols you have seen, express the conflicting national aspirations and desires of the peoples, and the fact that they have not found a mutually acceptable idea of co-existence to agree upon, something that they could trust and feel reassured about, each for their future.
-This absence of a good, all-inclusive idea, acceptable to all sides, results, unfortunately, in an inability to create joint symbols that all sides could identify with.
+These symbols you have seen, express the conflicting national aspirations and desires of the peoples, and the fact that they have not agreed upon a mutually acceptable idea of co-existence, something that they could trust and feel reassured about, each for their own future.
+This absence of a good, all-inclusive idea, acceptable to all sides, results, unfortunately, in a war, and consequently, any joint symbols are irrelevant at this stage.